-- Hire date: January 1 April 30th 24 hours personal time given. - Hire date: May 1 August 31st 16 hours personal time given. - Hire date: September 1st December 31st 8 hours personal time given.
+- o Hire date: January 1 April 30th 24 hours personal time given. - Hire date: May 1 August 31st 16 hours personal time given. - o Hire date: September 1st December 31st 8 hours personal time given.

 Floating Holidays are renewed each January and must be used before December 31st of the same calendar year.
 Upon separation from the City's service, an employee shall not be entitled to receive payment for any remaining Floating Holidays.
-Floating Holidays may not be used in lieu of two (2) week written resignation notice.
+Floating Holidays may not be used in lieu of two (2) week written resignation notice, unless extenuating circumstances apply and approved by the department director.